jedisct1/rust-sthash/README.md

 `M` is processed as 1 KB chunks, and the resulting NH hashes are compressed using Poly1305 after 16 hashes have been accumulated (≡ 16 KB of `M` have been processed).

 `c1` and `c2` are personalization strings.

+`Kp` represents the Poly1305 random secret.
+In this context, we don't need to perform the final addition with an encrypted nonce.

 Values are encoded as little-endian.

 ## References